We may earn income from links in this post. Please read this Disclosure for details.

 These two flavours are often served together, and complement each other beautifully.
 The taste is a decadent mix of savoury and sweet with a creamy texture.

-Nieves are the ideal snack for days when it’s so hot you don’t feel like eating much but a cold, tasty treat hits the mark!
+Nieves are the ideal snack for hot days when a cold, tasty treat hits the mark!

 Try it: Find a traditional version of nieve de leche quemada con tuna on the Adoquín in Puerto Escondido or in the Zócalo of La Crucecita in the Bahias de Huatulco.